bschmalhofer/otobo-ideas/README.md

   * Eliminate Apache altogether
 * Security
   * Find a maintained source of CPAN security advisories, like https://github.com/vti/cpan-security-advisory
+* File system
+  * When articles are stored in the file system the a directory tree with a lot of files is possible.
+This is a pain for backup.
+How about transfering ald files to squashfs or such?

 ### Implemented, or Discarded, Ideas